Motorized AIARE Avalanche Rescue

 Pre-Registration Required.
 Maximum 12 students.

-Course start is 8 a.m. at the classroom location in the city selected with each day ending around 5pm in the field.
+Course start is 9 a.m. at the field location selected with the day ending around 5pm at the trailhead.

 Full details will be sent 7-10 days before course start.

 - snowmobile or snow bike (reliable and appropriate for mountain riding)